samlynndavis/Bodiless-JS-Chris/packages/bodiless-layouts/README.md

 * Using search facets to filter out components that do not match the selection (you can undo this by clicking the "select all" checkbox at the top).
 * Using the search box field to search across all of the component titles.
+* If the Content Library has been enabled in the current Flow Container, and there is existing content data available in the library, you can select the "Content Library" checkbox (under "Type") to filter for components saved in the Content Library.

 You can hover over the information icon to see a description of the component.